zixianwang2022/Megatron-LM/docs/llama2.md

 # Benchmark results

+The tables below list the benchmark comparisons between native Llama-2 (using Meta's checkpoint and Meta's inference code) and Megatron (using a converted HF checkpoint and Megatron's inference code).

+All percentage results are computed as `<megatron-score> / <llama-score>`, where the type of score is detailed before each table.

 ### Big Bench

+Score type: multiple choice grade.

 | bigbench / standard | 7b | 13b | 70b |
 | -- | -- | -- | -- |